Covariant operator bases for continuous variables: Introduction

 The notion of observable plays a central role in quantum physics~\cite{Kraus:1983aa}.
 The term was first used by Heisenberg~\cite{Heisenberg:1925aa} (\textit{beobachtbare Gr\"{o}\ss e}) to refer to quantities involved in physical measurements and thus having an operational meaning.
 They give us information about the state of a physical system and may be predicted by the theory.
 According to the conventional formulation, observables are represented by selfadjoint operators acting on the Hilbert space associated with the system~\cite{Reed:1975aa,Bonneau:2001aa}.

 Given an abstract observable, one has to find its practical implementation.
 For discrete degrees of freedom, the associated Hilbert space is finite dimensional and the observable is then represented by a matrix whose explicit form depends on the basis.
 Choosing this basis such that it possesses specific properties can be tricky~\cite{Schwinger:1960a,Wootters:1989aa,Renes:2004aa,Durt:2010aa}.
 Especially, when the system has an intrinsic symmetry, the basis should have the suitable transformation properties under the action of that symmetry.
 This idea is the rationale behind the construction of irreducible tensorial sets~\cite{Fano:1959ly}, which are crucial for the description of rotationally invariant systems~\cite{Blum:1981aa} and can be generalized to other invariances~\cite{Kasperkovitz:2003aa}.
+In this way, the quantum state is represented by its associated multipoles, which are precisely the moments of the generators arranged in a manifestly invariant form.

 Things get more complicated in the continuous-variable setting, when the Hilbert space has infinite dimensions.
 The paradigmatic example is that of a single bosonic mode, where the Weyl-Heisenberg group emerges as a hallmark of noncommutativity~\cite{Binz:2008oq}.
 As Fock and coherent states are frequently regarded as the most and least quantum states, respectively, they are typically used as bases in quantum optics.
 Coherent states constitute an overcomplete basis which is at the realm of the phase-space formulation of quantum theory~\cite{Tatarskii:1983uq,Hillery:1984oq,Balazs:1984cr,Lee:1995tg,Schroek:1996fv,Ozorio:1998aa,Schleich:2001hc,QMPS:2005mi,Weinbub:2018aa,Rundle:2021wd} where observables become $c$-number functions (the \textit{symbols} of the operators).
 This is the most convenient construct for visualizing quantum states and processes for continuous variables (CV).